mre/endler.dev/content/2022/rust-allocs/index.md

 - [A look at how malloc works on the Mac](https://www.cocoawithlove.com/2010/05/look-at-how-malloc-works-on-mac.html).

-It's a ✨ fascinating topic ✨ on its own, but we are mostly interested in **memory handling for Rust programs**, so let's move on.
+It's a ✨ fascinating topic ✨ on its own, but we are mostly interested in **memory handling for Rust programs** today, so let's move on.

 ## Stack and Heap Allocations

 Computer memory is divided into _static_ and _dynamic memory_.
-The lifetime of static memory is the entire run of the program.
+The lifetime of static memory is the entire duration of the program's execution, and it's allocated at compile time.
 In contrast, dynamic memory is more short-lived and gets allocated at runtime.

-Static memory lives in the `GLOBAL` and `CODE` sections of a program, while dynamic memory lives on the stack and heap.
+Static memory lives in the `GLOBAL` and `CODE` sections of a program, while dynamic memory lives on the _stack_ or the _heap_.

+Here's a diagram of the memory layout of a program:

 {{ figure(src="memory.jpg" invert="true") }}

+As you can see, the stack is a contiguous region of memory that grows and shrinks as the program executes.
+Let's take a closer look at the stack.

 ### The Stack